squid-cache/squid-cache.github.io/docs/DeveloperResources/SquidCodingGuidelines.md

 There are several primary ways to handle error conditions in Squid code.
 For any given context, only one approach is usually the correct choice.
 Using the list below, pick the _first_ one that matches your use case.
-See further below for notes about such special rare cases as bug workarounds, optional custom assertion messages, and legacy code.
+See further below for notes about such special rare cases as bug workarounds, unreachable code, optional custom assertion messages, and legacy code.

 1. If the condition can be checked at compilation time, use `static_assert()`.
    Minor code adjustments to make compile-time assertions possible may be